 For many years, we used to think in files and folders, and we were careful to not create duplicates of our images.
-Collections allow us to have our images in many places, without creating duplicates, since they only reference to the original file, on whatever hard-drive and folder they may be stored.
-For some, this requires a bit of re-thinking, in the long run however, it becomes second nature.
+Collections allow us to have our images in many places, without creating duplicates, since they only refer to the original file, on whatever hard-drive and folder they may be stored.
+For some, this requires a bit of re-thinking, in the long run, however, it becomes second nature.

 The structure you create is very personal, and there is no right or wrong.
-While “designing” your structure, keep in mind however that you might start to work with a team one day, a studio manager or assistant, and any organised chaos (which may make sense to you) can be quite challenging for others.
+While “designing” your structure, keep in mind however that you might start to work with a team one day, a studio manager or assistant, and any organized chaos (which may make sense to you) can be quite challenging for others.
 I personally tried various approaches, and have found my way, which has proven to be very effective.
 Depending on the shoot and subject, I usually create not one but several collections.

 Within Lightroom, we talk about “Collection Sets” and “Collections”, in Apple Aperture you’d call them “Folders” and “Albums”, in essence, they are the same thing.
 A “collection set” is simply a container, which holds sub-sets or collections, and a “collection” holds a selection of referenced images.
 To keep it simple, I will just refer to them as “Sets” and “Collections”.